Coextrusion of a fresh preparation with a vegetable casing

-The operation occurs in a former for sausage which has been adapted with a coextrusion head or device to apply a film all around the core shape.
+The coating occurs in a former sausage adapted with a coextrusion head or device to apply a film all around the core shape.

-After coating, the product can be kept as such.
-It is usally partially dried to reduce the coating thickness and give it a crispy texture.
+Downstream: After coating, the product is partially dried to give it a firm texture.

 How do you measure your success?